davdar/maam/writeup/pldi15.markdown

     e := e₂ when i ≠ 0
 ``````````````````````````````````````````````````

-Our abstract intepreter will support abstract garbage collection [CITE], the concrete analogue of which is just standard garbage collection.
+Our abstract interpreter will support abstract garbage collection [CITE], the concrete analogue of which is just standard garbage collection.
 Garbage collection is defined with a reachability function `R` which computes the transitively reachable address from `(ρ,e)` in `σ`:
 `````indent```````````````````````````````````````
 R[_] ∈ Store → Env × Exp → 𝒫(Addr)